New England is dotted with famous writers houses, a testament to the Puritan ideal of literacy and the region’s many publishing houses.

 Frost famously read his work at the inauguration of John F. Kennedy and would die at age 88 before the president was assassinated.

-The Frost Farm is now open to visitors who may walk the grounds and wonder which tree was the inspiration for Tree at My Window and scores of other poems that Frost wrote during his time in New Hampshire.
+The Frost Farm is now open to visitors who may walk the grounds.
+They can wonder which tree was the inspiration for Tree at My Window and scores of other poems that Frost wrote during his time in New Hampshire.

 122 Rockingham Rd, Derry, N.H.